dynamic-stall/vaultwarden-docker/README.md

 [Vaultwarden](https://hub.docker.com/r/vaultwarden/server) is an alternative implementation of the **Bitwarden** server API, written in Rust, and compatible with [upstream Bitwarden clients⁠](https://bitwarden.com/download/).

-Bitwarden/Vaultwarden is capable of both [password management](https://bitwarden.com/help/password-manager-overview/) (via web app, desktop app, browser extension, mobile app, or CLI) and [secrets management](https://bitwarden.com/help/secrets-manager-overview/) (via web app, CLI, or SDK).
+Bitwarden/Vaultwarden is capable of [password management](https://bitwarden.com/help/password-manager-overview/) via web app, desktop app, browser extension, mobile app, or CLI.

 [DuckDNS](https://hub.docker.com/r/linuxserver/duckdns) is a free dynamic DNS service.
 It allows users to create custom domain names that automatically update to point to a specific IP address, which is particularly useful for home servers, remote access, or hosting services with changing IP addresses.
 Users can choose a subdomain under duckdns.org and configure it to always point to their current IP address, making it easier to access their network or servers remotely.